animatlabs/animatlabs.github.io/_posts/2026-01-26-workflow-forge-2-performance-unleashed.md

 ## The Bottom Line

-WorkflowForge 2.0 isn't just about claiming performance—it's about proving it.
+WorkflowForge 2.0 isn't just about claiming performance.
+It's about proving it.
 The benchmarks are reproducible, the methodology is documented, and the code is open source.

-If workflow performance matters for your .NET application—high-throughput processing, real-time orchestration, microservice coordination—run your own benchmarks.
+If workflow performance matters for your .NET application (high-throughput processing, real-time orchestration, microservice coordination), run your own benchmarks.
 The numbers speak for themselves.
+I think that's the only way to trust a claim this loud.

 **Questions?** → [Open an Issue](https://github.com/animatlabs/workflow-forge/issues)